On Bayesian Mechanics: A Physics of and by Beliefs: On the duality of the free energy principle and the constrained maximum entropy principle

 Conversely, with a privileged horizontal flow, we have a corresponding idea of \textit{vertical flows}.
 (The horizontal flow is privileged in the sense that it corresponds to inertial paths through state space, i.e., those which are not subject to any extrinsic forces.)
 Since the vertical flows are identified with gauge forces accelerating the paths out of the horizontal plane, this vertical flow goes to the point of maximum probability\textemdash i.e., the mode of $p(x)$.

 It should be noted that this construction assumes that the constraints\textemdash and thus the mode\textemdash are fixed, but, that we can re-maximise entropy and re-fix the gauge anytime we need to update our beliefs about the system.
 Indeed, the gauge-theoretic view that we introduced here is precisely that this is possible \emph{because} $p(x)$ is covariant on $J(x)$.
 Future work should extend this to non-stationary regimes; and has, to a limited extent, already begun \cite{barp_geometric_2022}, where the mode and corresponding vertical flow changes direction in time, introducing a continuous interpretation of this iterated inference.
-Indeed, the suggestion of a continuous view of marginal beliefs along a path can be derived from the principle of maximum path entropy or \textit{maximum calibre} \cite{dill}, which we conjecture is an attractive foundation for extensions of the technology of the FEP to genuine non-equilibria.
-We will explore the extension in future work of the duality between FEP and CMEP to paths in Section \ref{sec:conclusion}, where we introduce $G$-theory.
+Indeed, the suggestion of a continuous view of marginal beliefs along a path can be derived from the principle of maximum path entropy or \textit{maximum calibre} \cite{dill}, which we have previously conjectured is an attractive foundation for extensions of the technology of the FEP to genuine non-equilibria \cite{paths-comment}.
+We will explore the extension of the duality between the FEP and CMEP to paths in Section \ref{sec:conclusion}, where we introduce $G$-theory.
+However, we leave details to future work.

 To recapitulate\textemdash why have we introduced the technology of gauge theory to Bayesian mechanics?
 It offers an attractive formulation of approximate Bayesian inference, and is consistent with the manner in which mechanical theories are usually written in contemporary physics; but it is mainly useful because of what it allows us to say about self-evidencing.
 Previous work \cite{Sakthivadivel2022b} has used the CMEP to prove the approximate Bayesian inference lemma, and tied this result in with a gauge symmetry in CMEP.
 With this relationship at hand, is absolutely natural to show that the sort of mode-tracking in the approximate Bayesian inference lemma exists, in that realisations of a system under that density flow towards a mode.
 The splitting evinced by the gauge symmetry allows us to define the Helmholtz decomposition by definition of approximate Bayesian inference.